Skip to main content

 Flexera Connector

-If you use the Flexera connector and start using Orders APIs or Orders UI, then you need to change the integration to the Order Action object.
+If you use the Flexera connector and start using Orders APIs or Orders UI, you need to change the integration to the Order Action object.

-Previous Behaviors Orders
+Previous Behaviors Orders Harmonization

 The Flexera integration relies on the amendment types to manage any change in entitlements.